-Finance Charge for Late Payment: 1% per month will be applied to the
+Finance Charge for Late Payment:

-25 days after billing date.
+1% per month will be applied to the unpaid balance of all bills still past due 25 days after billing date.

 ^{1/} If a customer requests a test of a water meter more frequently than once in a 24-month period, the Company will collect a \$20.00 service charge to defray the cost of the test.
 If the meter is found to register in excess of the prescribed accuracy limits, the meter testing charge will be waived.
 If the meter is found to register accurately or below prescribed accuracy limits, the charge shall be retained by the Company.
 Regardless of the test results, customers may request a meter test once in a 24-month period without charge.